souma9830/AptoCare/README.md

 # APTO CARE - Decentralized Medical Record Management System

-MedBlock is a decentralized healthcare record management system that leverages the **Aptos blockchain** and **IPFS** to securely store, manage, and verify medical records in a hybrid architecture.
+Apto Care is a decentralized healthcare record management system that leverages the **Aptos blockchain** and **IPFS** to securely store, manage, and verify medical records in a hybrid architecture.
 It ensures **data privacy, integrity, and access control** while delivering a seamless user experience.

 ---